Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

-where $M:\Theta\rightarrow\R_+$ is some deterministic and measurable function and $\Vert\cdot\Vert_q$ is the $q$-norm ($q\geq 1$), the optimal solution $\xhb$ to SAA \eqref{Eq: SAA} satisfies the following: For any given $\epsilon>0,\,\,\beta\in(0,1)$:
+where $M:\Xi\rightarrow\R_+$ is some deterministic and measurable function and $\Vert\cdot\Vert_q$ is the $q$-norm ($q\geq 1$), the optimal solution $\xhb^{\textnormal{opt}}$ to SAA \eqref{Eq: SAA} satisfies the following: For any given $\epsilon>0,\,\,\beta\in(0,1)$:

-Here, $ \Gamma_{\epsilon}(\X)$ is the logarithm of the covering number of the feasible region --- one common form of the said metric entropy, $\mathcal D_q$ is the $q$-norm diameter of the feasible region, and $\varphi$ is the parameter related to the sub-Gaussian distribution assumed for $M(\xi)$.}
+Here, $ \Gamma_{\epsilon}(\X)$ may be the logarithm of the covering number of $\X$---one common form of the said metric entropy, $\mathcal D_q$ is the $q$-norm diameter of $\X$, and $\varphi$ is the parameter related to the sub-Gaussian distribution assumed for $M(\xi)$.}

-Other than the logarithm of covering number above, in some other concurrent works, metric entropy may be calculated in different ways, including the ``generic chaining''-based complexity measures as in the analysis by \cite{oliveira2023sample}.
+Other than the logarithm of covering number above, in some other existing works, metric entropy may be calculated in different ways, including the ``generic chaining''-based complexity measures as in the analysis by \cite{oliveira2023sample}.
 Regardless of how the metric entropy is quantified, it generally causes the sample complexity bounds to exhibit an elevated dependence on problem dimensionality $d$.
 For example, because the covering number grows exponentially with $d$ in general, the logarithm of covering number $\Gamma_{\epsilon}(\X)$ is then polynomial in $d$, leading to the following more explicit representation of the complexity rate than \eqref{summary typical results}:

-Changing ways to account for the metric entropy, such as via the said ``generic chaining''-based argument, does not avoid the aforementioned polynomial growth rate with $d$, except for few scenarios under special structural assumptions (e.g., when the feasible region is a simplex).
+Changing ways to account for the metric entropy, such as via the said ``generic chaining''-based argument, does not avoid the aforementioned polynomial growth rate with $d$, except when some special structural assumptions hold (e.g., the feasible region is a simplex).
+While uniform stability arguments for SAA have led to sample bounds that are free of metric entropy terms, these arguments rely on a uniform Lipschitz condition, which is often restrictive for many SP problems.
+(See Section \ref{sec: related results} for more detailed discussions.)